tom-seddon/beeblink/docs/fs.md

 # Command reference

-## Commands available with any filing system
+## Commands available in any filing system

 ### `BLCONFIG`